lepkinh/2D-physics-engine/README.md

 2. Controls:
 - Use the slider at the top to adjust circle size (5-50 pixels)
 - Click the colored buttons to change circle color
-- Click anywhere in the main window to spawn circles
+- Click in empty space to spawn new circles
+- Click existing circles to push them away from the click point
 - Circles will automatically fall, bounce, and interact with each other

 ## Physics Parameters